onionshare/onionshare/BUILD.md

 ### To build the installer:

-Note that you must have a codesigning certificate installed in order to use the `install\build_exe.bat` script, because it codesigns `onionshare-gui.exe`, `uninstall.exe`, and `OnionShare_Setup.exe`.
+Note that you must have a codesigning certificate installed in order to use the `install\build_exe.bat` script, because it codesigns `onionshare-gui.exe`, `uninstall.exe`, and `onionshare-setup.exe`.

 Open a command prompt, cd to the onionshare directory, and type: `install\build_exe.bat`

 This will prompt you to codesign three binaries and execute one unsigned binary.
-When you're done clicking through everything you will have `dist\OnionShare_Setup.exe`.
+When you're done clicking through everything you will have `dist\onionshare-setup.exe`.

 ## Tests